A bit of background

 The most rewarding thing about running VANA

 I have always been a risk taker.
 I believe that life is a gift and we live in a world of endless possibilities.
-If you don’t push yourself you’ll never fulfil your potential.
+Every day offers a new learning of some kind, and opportunities to fulfil your potential.

 Specialising in HR means you get to work with people who have an inherent understanding of how the right talent can shape an organisation.
 We get to build long-standing relationships with our clients and candidates, which feeds off my genuine interest in people, enthusiasm for change and love of new experiences.